 The fixing screws are thin and have fine threads.
 To avoid damage to them or the stem it is necessary to support the stem cover with your hand or by temporarily taping the cover in place whilst locating them.

-The stem cover fixing bolts should be tightened with a 2mm hex key to 1.5Nm.
+The stem cover fixing bolts should be tightened to 1.5Nm (this will require a 2mm hex key or T9 Torx key).
 Take care not to over tighten the fixing screws.

 Recommended torque: 1.5Nm